abdrahmansoltan/Learning-Notes/Interviews/interviews.md

 Here are some questions to get you started.
 I love opinion questions because you get interesting answers and can ask everyone the same question.
 Don’t be afraid to ask about the negatives too:

-- EX:
+- **Questions to ask about the job**:
-  - “Can you share more about the day-to-day responsibilities of this position?
-What’s a typical day like?”
+  - "Can you share more about the day-to-day responsibilities of this position?
+What's a typical day like?"
-  - “What are your favorite and least favorite parts of the job?”
-  - “Why did you decide to join Company X?”
+  - "What Are Your Expectations for the Person in This Role?"
+  - "What are the characteristics of someone who would succeed in this role?"
+  - "What does the career path for someone in this role look like?"
+  - "What are some of the challenges you’ve seen people in this role or on this team encounter?"
-  - “Can you tell me about the opportunities for career advancement at Company X?”
+  - "Can you tell me about the team I'd be working with?"
   - what is a big mistake that you did at the beginning of your jeb here? and what did you do?
-  - where you see the company going in the next 3 years, as I want to work here for a while and you have better knowledge of the company than I do, and I would like to see where the company is headed.
   - Have you seen your skills grow here in the past 3 years?
   - What you wish somebody told them when they just started the job at this company?

+- **Questions to ask about the company**:
+  - "What do you like best about working here?"
+  - career advancement: "I'd love to talk about career advancements.
+In my next career move, I really want to find a company that is prioritizing upward mobility and career growth.
+I want to be a senior engineer in the next couple of years, So it's really important that I have clear opportunities for growth in this role.
+If you'd be able to share, I'd like to understand how many people have been promoted out of this position?"

+- **Questions to ask about the culture**:
+  - How would you describe the company culture?

+- Questions to avoid:
+  - Avoid asking questions that make it seem like you’ve already been hired, such as questions about the company’s paid-time-off policy or anything with regard to salary or benefits.
+These are details that will be discussed after you’re offered the job or will be brought up by the interviewer themselves.
+  - Also, avoid asking about who else the company may be interviewing and questions about background checks, how long before your first review or if they’d be contacting past employers.
+Such questions may come across as you worrying about them learning something about you in the future.
+You want to make the most of your two to three questions and leave them with the best impression possible.
+  - avoid asking about information that is already available on the company’s website or social media pages.
+This will make it seem like you didn’t do your research before the interview.
+    - EX: "How are the company's mission and values?"

 ---